 FANTASY

-Honestly, I was surprised at how much I enjoyed this well-written, fast-paced adventure book, the first in a new easy chapter book series.
+I enjoyed this well-written, fast-paced adventure book, new chapter books for 4th graders.
 On her 10th birthday, Aleca accidentally discovers if she says her full name, she can STOP TIME.
 Which helps her on her math test.
 Then her Aunt Zephyr arrives and explains a few things about being a Wonder.
 One, other Wonders who aren’t very nice could use those time stops to find Aleca.
 And two, she needs to learn how to control her power so it won’t control her.
 And three, a 10-year old shouldn’t be in charge of the world clock.

 FANTASY